USGS-R/CyAN/inst/shiny/cyan-app/help.md

 ## Introduction

-This app is used to map, download, and visualize CyAN data.
+This app is used to map, download, and visualize data using the CyAN database schema and parameter list.
 Most functions of the app require a connection to a CyAN database file.
-Until the data release accompanying this app, if you are a CyAN team member or reviewer, you can get a copy of the database by contacting Patrick Eslick <peslick@usgs.gov>.
+Questions about the database or the app may be directed to Patrick Eslick <peslick@usgs.gov>.

 The rest of this page explains how to use the app.
 Each heading represents a menu item from the sidebar.
 The sidebar menu can be opened or closed at any time by clicking the icon next to "CyAN" in the upper left corner.